Skip to Content

 hands using marker to draw spots onto octopus

-Begin to make the paper chain by looping one of the pieces of paper and gluing the ends together.
-Take the second paper strip and loop it inside the first loop and glue the ends together.
-Repeat for the rest of that tentacle.
-We used 6 loops per tentacle.
+Begin making the paper chain by looping one piece of paper and gluing the ends together.
+Take the second paper strip, loop it inside the first loop, and glue the ends together to form the arms.

 hands using glue stick to glue paper chain pieces together

-Once all the tentacles have been made, flatten the loop on one end of the tentacle.
-Place glue along the flattened part of the loop and attach it to the back and bottom of the octopus.
-Repeat for each of the tentacles.
+Finally, once all the arms are created, flatten the loop on one end of each arm, apply glue along the flattened part, and attach it to the back and bottom of the octopus.
+Repeat this step for each limb.

 hands gluing paper chain to back of octopus

-Is this such a fun craft?!
-If your kids want more ideas, be sure to check out our animal crafts for kids.
+Isn’t this such a fun summer project?!
+If your kids want more ideas after making this paper octopus, be sure to check out our animal crafts for kids.

 singe example of finished paper chain octopus craft